Agora: Trust Less and Open More in Verification for Confidential Computing: Background

 \subsubsection{Bug Bounty Program}

-Numerous software vendors reward individuals who identify bugs or vulnerabilities in their products.
+Software vendors reward individuals who identify bugs or vulnerabilities in their products.
 Stimulated by the bounty reward, programmers and hackers often become bug bounty hunters (BBHs), incentivized to submit bug and vulnerability reports.
 Upon confirmation of these bugs by the companies' engineering teams, BBHs receive their rewards.
-Large vendors like Google and Microsoft may manage their bounty programs~\cite{googlebugbounty,microsoftbugbounty}, while others may entrust the program to third-party platforms like HackerOne~\cite{hackerone}.
-However, bug bounty programs do not accept ``no-bug'' submissions, providing no security assurance, which is different from our verification service \name.
+Large vendors like Google and Microsoft manage their bounty programs, while others may entrust the program to third-party platforms like HackerOne~\cite{hackerone}.